gracecarrillo/course-in-a-box-java/modules/tutorial/_posts/2000-01-03-Create-your-first-project.md

 In this tutorial, we will see how to write, compile and run a java program.
 I will also cover java syntax, code conventions and several ways to run a java program.

+During the live tutorial, we use the online IDE.
+The instructions below also include how to compile and run the program using Java in your local machine.

 ## Simple Java Program:

 ```